 Can Electric and Gas Ovens Overheat?

-A small pipe runs through the bottom of your oven and when the oven is turned on, gas will shoot up through the small holes and an igniter will turn the gas into fire with one spark.
+A small pipe runs through the bottom of your oven, and when the oven is turned on, gas will shoot up through the small holes, and an igniter will turn the gas into fire with one spark.

 When a gas oven overheats, it usually means miscommunication between your igniter, gas, and temperature sensors.

 That about covers it!

 When your oven is overheating, it’s completely normal to feel worried about your safety and frustrated that you might never be able to cook food again without burning it.